EasyPaperSniper/CrossLoco/README.md

 # Annocement
 Although the orginal version of CrossLoco is implemented based on LeggedGym, we now move our implementation to Orbit.
-Currently still underconstruction but the core reward and algorithm is uploaded.
+Currently, this repo is still under construction but the core reward and algorithm is uploaded.